XGR Chain — Access Control & Permission Boundaries

 - validator key isolation

-- transaction validity boundaries
+- transaction validity boundary

-- txpool admission boundaries
+- txpool admission boundary

 - chain-parameter address-list fields

-- contract-level permissions
+- contract-level permission boundary

 - operational security boundaries